You were heading to the Nascar Hall of Fame on Martin Luther King Jr. Boulevard in Charlotte, North Carolina when another driver rear-ended you. You

 - Lacerations or cuts

-Rollover accidents also increase the likelihood of victims suffering from long-term – or even lifelong – negative effects.
-Truly, these accidents can be life-altering events that have a drastic impact on you and your family.
+Rollover accidents also increase the likelihood of victims suffering from long-term – or even lifelong – adverse effects.
+Indeed, these accidents can be life-altering events that have a drastic impact on you and your family.
 Some examples of long-term effects include:

 - Permanent disabilities: Severe damage in sensitive areas like the brain or spinal cord, among others, may never fully heal.
 As a result, your quality of life and ability to work may never be the same.

-- Emotional and mental anguish: Although it might not be as obvious as physical injuries, damage to your emotional state and mental well-being can linger long after your accident.
+- Emotional and mental anguish: Although it might not be as apparent as physical injuries, damage to your emotional state and mental well-being can linger long after your accident.
 Rollovers can be very traumatic experiences.
-Adding physical injuries on top of that can also compound the mental suffering you may be feeling after your accident – all of which can greatly diminish your enjoyment of life.
+Adding physical injuries on top of that can also compound the mental suffering you may be feeling after your accident – all of which can significantly diminish your enjoyment of life.

-- Financial suffering: If you are suffering from long-term effects due to a rollover accident, it can be very difficult to get back to work.
+- Financial suffering: If you suffer from long-term effects due to a rollover accident, it can be challenging to get back to work.
 When you’re potentially facing a mountain of medical bills as well as the cost to repair or replace your vehicle, diminished working capacity is a big issue.